MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-configure-graph.md

 ---
-title: Configure a multitenant organization using the Microsoft Graph API (Preview)
+title: Configure a multitenant organization using the Microsoft Graph API
 description: Learn how to configure a multitenant organization in Microsoft Entra ID using the Microsoft Graph API.
 services: active-directory
 author: rolyon